Frequently Asked Questions

-- You can come along to support groups and bring your family and friends so they can meet us all and understand you have a real pain condition which needs managing
+- You can come along to support groups and bring your family and friends; they can meet us and understand you have a real pain condition which needs managing.

-- You can become a member and have a pack of information which you can share with your family, friends and your GP
+- You can become a HMSA Member, receive an information pack, which you can share with family, friends and professionals.

 - You can print off the clinician’s guide and take it along with you to an appointment.